Destination overview

 St Helens is the sportfishing capital of Tasmania, so there is plenty to do on the water, and the seafood is to die for.
 Jump on a charter and go deep-sea fishing or hire a kayak and explore the saltwater estuaries.
 If fishing isn’t your jam, grab a board and hang ten or a respirator and explore the briny deep.

-St Helens hosts two stages of the new Dragon Trail MTB stage race, across The Bay of Fires Trail and Flagstaff.
+St Helens hosts two days of the Dragon Trail MTB stage race, across The Bay of Fires Trail and Flagstaff.

 Before mountain bikers came to town, St Helens was already an established tourist destination, so there are plenty of places to eat and stay.